-In addition to the above, the Firm had approximately \$14.5 billion of HQLA held at subsidiaries that are not transferable but are available at the subsidiaries to meet cash outflows if required.
+In addition to the above, the Firm had approximately \$10.3 billion of HQLA held at subsidiaries that are not transferable but are available to raise liquidity at the subsidiaries if required.

 Even though the Firm has significant holdings in other LCR asset classes (primarily level 2B), these assets are generally not considered under the control of the Firm's liquidity management function, which is one of the criteria for HQLA inclusion set forth in the LCR rule.
 Hence, the majority of such asset holdings are not currently considered part of the liquidity buffer.
 These assets can also be sold or lent as collateral for secured funding to generate liquidity.